2023 Atlanta National Conference

 SPEAKERS:

-Robert Bice (Berry College: Mount Berry, GA), Blake Baxter (Pre-Service Teacher and Student: Mount Berry, GA)
+Robert Bice (Berry College: Mount Berry, GA), Blake Baxter (Science Teacher: Mount Berry, GA)

 "When the Blood Drops Everything Stops" - Incorporating Measurement Error as an Opportunity for Success in an Experiment-Based Lesson